The Garden, a fertile ground for the seed of fateweaving

 By that point I was highly immersed in a magical, mythical way of viewing life.
 I had now fully entered the otherworld and was continually engaged in digging out new proverbial gold.
 But the question of where life would lead me after the Garden was still pressing.
 I relaxed into the story nonetheless, trusting that its own inherent logic would lead me somewhere valuable.

-On the next weekend I visited a now friend, the other German guy with whom I had arrived at the Garden in the beginning.
+On the next weekend I visited a now friend; the other German guy with whom I had arrived at the Garden.
 It turned out he lived quite nearby.
-I was deeply inspired by him, and visiting him felt like walking around in the guts of a story.
-He painted vivid images of his visions of what should become of his place, which he called the Pearl, and of his personal project: crafting a new social media that, to appropriate his phrasing in my understanding, worked by the law of story and not the law of algorithms: https://opencollective.com/projectliminality
+I was deeply inspired by him, not least by a workshop he gave in the Garden about “Dreamweaving” that definitely also inspired Fateweaving.
+Visiting him felt like walking around in the guts of a story.
+He painted vivid images of his visions of what should become of his place, which he called the Pearl, and of his personal project: crafting a new social media that, to appropriate his phrasing as I understood it, worked by the law of story and not the law of parasitic algorithms: https://opencollective.com/projectliminality

 At his place there was even the opportunity for me to meet some friends of his who worked in a local school.
 The possibility of me moving there and working with them grew dear to my fantasy.
-But during those days a certainty arose that made it clear to me that I wanted to move to Portugal and leave my life in the German-speaking realm.
-Still, there was one week of my stay in the Garden left.
+But during those days a certainty arose that made it clear to me that I wanted leave my life in the German-speaking realm.
+Still, there was one week of my stay at the Garden left.
 At first I thought I had now experienced everything I had hoped for and that the last week would be smooth sailing.
 But it turned out to be quite a mysterious and future-dawning week as well.

 The theme of this week was the “Resonance Lab.”
 A few professional musicians came and offered a songwriting workshop.
 We would meet daily to write and work on our songs.
 As I am bad at singing but good at reading, I worked on a poem that I wanted to title “The White Fountain.”